 This can all be a little (or a lot!) overwheliming.
 Feel free to contact us at ThinkCollegeTA@gmail.com if you need more information or help deciding on the best fit.

-• A standard high school diploma.
+Students DON’T NEED a standard high school diploma.
 An IEP diploma, certificate of attendance or other alternative diplomas are accepted for admission into college programs for students with intellectual disability.
 There are also some programs that support students while they are still in high school.
+Also, standardlzed test scores such as from ACT or SAT will not be required.

-Documentation of intellectual disability, and information on the support needs of the student.
+What the student WILL need is documentation of intellectual disability, and information that describes their strengths and their support needs.
 Some sort of documentation is required because there is a different admission process for students with intellectual disability, as well as special access to federal financial aid.

-Programs will have different admission requirements, but typical requirements include a desire to go to college and to work after college, as well as some basic skills like ability to spend some time alone, and use a cell phone.
+Other than these important considerations, there will be a variety of other requirements that can differ from program to program.
+Some typical requirements include a desire to go to college and to work after college, as well as some basic skills like ability to spend some time alone, manage their own medication, and use a cell phone.
+Also common is to see an age range of 18-26, but not all programs have an upper age limit.

 This is a really important question to ask when you’re looking at a program: How many of the college courses are actually available for the students to take?